mui/material-ui/docs/src/pages/getting-started/learn/learn-de.md

 ## Beispielprojekte

-Wir [hosten einige Beispielprojekte](/getting-started/example-projects/) mit der Infrastruktur, die für die Entwicklung und Bereitstellung von Websites in React erforderlich ist.
+There are [some example projects](/getting-started/example-projects/) available, providing the infrastructure needed to develop and deploy websites in React.

 ## Templates

-We have a [selection of basic templates](/getting-started/templates/) to help you get started building your app.
+This [selection of basic templates](/getting-started/templates/) will help you get started building your app.

 ## Empfohlene Ressourcen

 Wenn Sie das erste Mal die Material-UI lernen, finden Sie möglicherweise Blogbeiträge, Bücher und Videokurse von Drittanbietern, die hilfreicher sind als die offizielle Dokumentation.
-Wir führen eine Liste mit häufig empfohlenen Ressourcen, von denen einige kostenlos sind.
+Here are some recommended resources, some of which are free.

 ### Kostenlos